 Seattle University is undertaking a strategic planning process.

-This process is led by a steering committee selected by the president in consultation with the provost, Academic Assembly, the Steering Committee for the Staff Council, Student Government and the Board of Trustees.
-Committee membership is listed here.
+This process is led by a steering committee developed through a process involving key stakeholders, including the president, the provost, Academic Assembly, the Steering Committee for the Staff Council, Student Government and the Board of Trustees.
+Committee membership and the process for selecting members can be found here.

-This committee has been given the charge to develop a five-year strategic plan that supports and advances the mission of the university and to do so through an appropriate and consultative process that reflects our values of inclusive excellence and shared governance.
-The committee is also asked to undertake this work with a long-term perspective, a sense of university citizenship and a spirit of inquiry.
+This committee has been given the charge to develop a five-year strategic plan that advances the mission of the university and responds to the desires and interests outlined above.
+The committee is asked to undertake this work with a long-term perspective, a sense of university citizenship and a spirit of inquiry.

-The committee is charged with developing a draft plan that is a product of its engagement with stakeholders and delivering that plan to the Board of Trustees, in time for the May 2019 board retreat.
-The final formal task of the committee will be to incorporate feedback from the board into a final committee draft to be completed and delivered to the President by the end of the academic year.
+This work will be done with the intent of delivering to the Board of Trustees, in time for the May 2019 board retreat, a complete draft plan and with incorporating feedback from the board into a final committee draft to be completed and delivered to the President by the end of the academic year.
 Any remaining work – possibly developing implementation plans and completing the financial model – will be done over the summer so that the plan can be submitted to the board for final approval in September 2019.

 The steering committee welcomes any questions or feedback and can be reached at email@example.com.